NEZNAMY/TAB/README.md

 # About
-TAB aims to be a superior all-in-one plugin for displaying information that outperforms all similar plugins in terms of features, performance and support.
+TAB aims to be a superior all-in-one minecraft plugin for displaying information that outperforms all similar plugins in terms of features, performance, compatibility and support.
 More information can be found at [Why TAB?](https://github.com/NEZNAMY/TAB/wiki/Why-TAB%3F) wiki page.

 # Distribution